clemensgg/game-of-chains/compare-valsets/README.md

 Documentation related to [GOC Task 9 & 10](https://github.com/hyphacoop/ics-testnets/tree/main/game-of-chains-2022#validator-sets-monitoring)

-Shortly after the the first GOC consumer chain `sputnik` started producing blocks, an issue about possible deviating validator sets on the consumer chain was raised by CrowdControl, Virtual Hive and CryptoCrew (as described in [this gist]()https://gist.github.com/clemensgg/579983404afd4e906a4419fe4e81d100)
+Shortly after the the first GOC consumer chain `sputnik` started producing blocks, an issue about possible deviating validator sets on the consumer chain was raised by CrowdControl, Virtual Hive and CryptoCrew (as described in this gist: https://gist.github.com/clemensgg/579983404afd4e906a4419fe4e81d100)

 In an effort to verify/falsify this thesis we updated our compare-valset script to:
 - compare (sha256 hash) every `VSC` of `consumer` against ALL historic `VSC`s of `provider`